-- The SPoA will be open Monday to Friday 9am-5pm - The young person must consent to the request for service and understand they may be directed to another service outside the SPoA - The service will accept referrals for children and young people from the age of four up to the young person's 18th birthday, who are registered with a West Sussex GP, whilst recognising and working within NHS CHOICE regulations - If you have any questions about the new service, please contact Naomi Frith, Project Manager, at naomi.frith@spft.nhs.uk.
+- The SPoA will be open Monday to Friday 9am-5pm - The young person must consent to the request for service and understand they may be directed to another service outside the SPoA - The service will accept referrals for children and young people from the age of four up to the young person's 18th birthday, who are registered with a West Sussex GP, whilst recognising and working within NHS CHOICE regulations - If a young person who is close to turning 18 is referred to the service with a mental health need they will be signposted to adult services. - If you have any questions about the new service, please contact Naomi Frith, Project Manager, at naomi.frith@spft.nhs.uk.